 Service Discovery

-Query, filter, and batch-register services in the container
+Query, filter, and inspect services in the container

 Querying Services